MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 ## Install SharePoint Servers 2016 or 2019 on a single server
 <a name="section3"> </a>

-To install and configure SharePoint Servers 2016 or 2019 on a single server, you will follow these steps:
+To install and configure SharePoint Server 2016 or 2019 on a single server, you will follow these steps:

-1. Run the **Microsoft SharePoint Products and Technologies 2016 Preparation Tool,** which installs all prerequisites to use SharePoint Server.
+1. Run the **Microsoft SharePoint Products and Technologies Preparation Tool,** which installs all prerequisites to use SharePoint Server.

-2. Run Setup, which installs binaries, configures security permissions, and edits registry settings for SharePoint Server 2016.
+2. Run Setup, which installs binaries, configures security permissions, and edits registry settings for SharePoint Servers 2016 or 2019.

 3. Run SharePoint Products Configuration Wizard, which installs and configures the configuration database, installs and configures the content database, and installs the SharePoint Central Administration web site.